lucamegh/ReusableView/README.md

 collectionView.dequeue(PostCell.self, for: indexPath)
 ```

-You can also optionally dequeue and configure cells right away:
+You can also dequeue and configure cells right away:
 ```swift
 collectionView.dequeue(ArticleCell.self, for: indexPath) { cell in
     // cell configuration goes here